 Contact: zlipton [at] cmu [dot] edu.

-Assistant: To maximize the likelihood that your email receives a response, please CC my assistant, Laura Winter: lwinter [at] cmu [dot] edu on any emails.
+Assistant: To maximize the likelihood that your email receives a response, please CC my administrative assistant, Marlee Bandish: mbandish [at] andrew [dot] cmu [dot] edu, whose organizational skills compensate for my lack.